A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 The short story is that the rebate amounts might not seem “fair” at all.
 A person who paid very little in after-subsidy premiums might receive a significant rebate check, while their neighbor might receive no rebate check at all — even if they weren’t eligible for a subsidy and had to pay what seemed an exorbitant monthly premium — because they were enrolled in a plan that met the MLR requirements.
 To reiterate, most Americans do not receive a rebate check (keep in mind that even with the record-setting rebates that were sent out in 2020, only about 11.2 million people received rebates, which is still a very small chunk of the U.S. population).
 And the relative affordability of a person’s premiums has little to no bearing on whether they’ll end up receiving a rebate check.

-Rebates?
-What rebates?
-How do they work?
+How do MLR rebates work?

-The rebates are tied to the medical loss ratio: the percentage of insurance premium dollars spent on actual health care – as opposed to marketing, profits, CEO salaries, and other administrative expenses.
+The MLR rebates are tied to the medical loss ratio: The percentage of insurance premium dollars spent on actual health care – as opposed to marketing, profits, CEO salaries, and other administrative expenses.
 If an insurer spends less than 80 percent of individual and small-group plan premiums (85 percent for large-group plans) on providing medical care, they must rebate the excess dollars back to plan members and employers via checks that are sent to consumers each fall.

 MLR rebates are calculated at the insurer level for each of the three market segments (individual, small group, and large group), and on a state-by-state basis.
 An insurer’s aggregate numbers in each of those markets are considered to determine whether rebates are necessary.
 If they are, they apply to everyone who had coverage under that insurer’s plans in that market segment in that state — it’s not broken down on a plan-by-plan basis beyond that.
 However, the exact amount of each policyholder’s rebate is based on the (pre-subsidy) premiums for the plan that person had.